Lincoln County Process

 The Lincoln County Process is a step used in producing almost all Tennessee whiskeys.
 The whiskey is filtered through—or steeped in—charcoal chips before going into the casks for aging.
-The process is named for Lincoln County, Tennessee, which was the location of Jack Daniel's distillery at the time of its establishment, but is no longer used in that county, where the only remaining major distillery is Benjamin Prichard's, which doesn't use the process.
+The process is named for Lincoln County, Tennessee, which was the location of Jack Daniel's distillery at the time of its establishment, but is no longer used in that county.
+The only remaining major distillery is Benjamin Prichard's, which does not use the process.

 Origins

 There is some dispute on the origins of the Lincoln County Process and it is possible that there is no single inventor.
 For thousands of years, many different cultures have used charcoal as a filter.
 There is evidence that both the Hindus and the Phoenicians were using charcoal to filter water around 400 BC.

-For many years it was claimed that Alfred Eaton invented the process in 1825.
-However, The family of William "Billy" Pearson (1761-1844) claim to have documents that Billy sold his recipe for a "smooth sipping whiskey from a corn-mash, filtered through charcoal made from hard sugar-maple wood, and aged in Oak Barrels," to Eaton in 1825.
+For many years, it was claimed that Alfred Eaton invented the process in 1825.
+However, the family of William "Billy" Pearson (1761-1844) claim to have documents that Billy sold his recipe for a "smooth sipping whiskey from a corn-mash, filtered through charcoal made from hard sugar-maple wood, and aged in Oak Barrels," to Eaton in 1825.
 According to the Pearson family, the original recipe was created by Mary Stout Jacocks (b.c.
 1715 - d.c.
 1816) and that it traveled with the family from New Jersey, to Virginia, and then Pennsylvania where Mary's daughter Tabitha Jacocks Pearson (1734 - 1811) taught the recipe to Billy.
 Billy took the family recipe to South Carolina and on August 7, 1791 he was kicked out of the Padgett's Creek Baptist Church for making whiskey.
-In 1812, Billy divorced his wife and moved with his four oldest children to a land he purchased not far from Lynchburg, TN in Bedford County.
+In 1812, Billy divorced his wife and moved with his four oldest children to a land he purchased not far from Lynchburg, Tennessee, in Bedford County.
 It is assumed that Billy farmed the land he purchased and continued to make whiskey until he sold his recipe along with the sugar maple charcoal filtration method to Eaton.

-Recently it has been claimed that Nathan “Nearest” Green, the former slave, teacher of Jack Daniel and his eventual master distiller "was the one who decided to cut down sugar maple trees, create charcoal from it and filter his unaged whiskey [through it] before barreling."
+Since 2016, it has been claimed that Nathan "Nearest" Green, the former slave, teacher of Jack Daniel and his eventual master distiller "was the one who decided to cut down sugar maple trees, create charcoal from it and filter his unaged whiskey [through it] before barreling."
 Proponents of Green as the inventor of the Lincoln County Process propose that he learned the practice of using charcoal to filter water from his ancestors and adapted it to whiskey.
-They claim that slaves brought the practice to the United States from West Africa where there is a long history of people "using charcoal to filter water and purify their foods" In this scenario, it is assumed that Green would have invented the Lincoln County Process sometime after his birth in 1820 and when he began working for Dan Call as a hired slave distiller around the 1850s.
+They claim that slaves brought the practice to the United States from West Africa where there is a long history of people "using charcoal to filter water and purify their foods".
+In this scenario, it is assumed that Green would have invented the Lincoln County Process sometime after his birth in 1820 and when he began working for Dan Call as a hired slave distiller around the 1850s.